jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 Great care has been taken to explain each step in pedantic detail, so what may appear as complexity is actually comprehensive clarity.
 Each step has been broken down into many small parts to eliminate any confusion.
-You'll likely find yourself breezing through them much faster than you'd expect.The extensive detail is there to guide you, not to overwhelm you.
+You'll likely find yourself breezing through them much faster than you'd expect.
+The extensive detail is there to guide you, not to overwhelm you.

 # How It All Works